 Ice hotels in Canada

-The Sorris Igloo Hotel located near Alta is on the banks of the Alta River in northern Norway.
+The Sorrisniva Hotel, the world’s northernmost ice hotel, is locatednear Alta is on the banks of the Alta River in northern Norway.
 Their season begins in early January and usually runs until mid-April.
 Reindeer hides, mattresses and sleeping bags, rated to -30°C, ensure that you will be comfortable.
 Rooms are generally in the -4 to -7 °C range.

 Good news though; there is a sauna that opens by 7 AM and a couple of hot tubs.
 In addition bathrooms and showers are in warm rooms.
 It’s very dark out for most of the day but the Northern Lights are magnificent here.